Prachannagven/8-bit-cpu/README.md

   - Register file with 4 general-purpose registers (A, B, C, D)
   - Instruction decoder and control unit implemented using FSMs
   - Program counter, RAM access, and memory-mapped LCD output
+  - Flash reader module to use a TF-card as ROM

 - **Memory-Mapped LCD Output**
   - Sends character data to an HD44780-compatible LCD screen